folio-org/docs/content/en/docs/Acquisitions/Finance/_index.md

 *   **Encumbered.** The sum of encumbrance transaction amounts against all fund budgets for the group during the fiscal year selected.
 *   **Awaiting Payment.** The sum of pending payment transaction amounts against all fund budgets for the group during the fiscal year selected.
 *   **Expended.** The sum of payment transaction amounts minus credit transaction amounts against all fund budgets for the group during the fiscal year selected.
-*   **Unavailable** Total amount unavailable across all fund budgets for the group during the fiscal year selected, calculated as the sum of the encumbered, awaiting payment, and expended amounts..
+*   **Unavailable** Total amount unavailable across all fund budgets for the group during the fiscal year selected, calculated as the sum of the encumbered, awaiting payment, and expended amounts.
 *   **Available balance.** Total amount available across all fund budgets for the group during the fiscal year selected, calculated as **Total funding** amount minus the **Unavailable** amount.
 Note: In this version of FOLIO, negative available balances display as zero.
 For example, if the allowed expenditure field for the budget is blank, then there are no restrictions on how much can be expended against the budget.
-If transactions have processed that exceed the total funding amount by $100, then the amount in the Available balance will display as zero rather than negative ($100).
+If transactions exceed the total funding amount by $100, then the amount in the Available balance will display as zero rather than negative ($100).
 Negative balance amounts will display in a future version of the system.

 #### Fund

 The Fund table contains the following columns: